LeavesMC/Leavesclip/readme.md

 Building Leavesclip creates a runnable jar, but the jar will not contain the Leavesclip config file or patch data.
-This project consists simply of the launcher itself, the [paperweight Gradle plugin](https://github.com/PaperMC/paperweight) generates the patch and config file and inserts it into the jar provided by this project, creating a working runnable jar.
+This project consists simply of the launcher itself, the [paperweight Gradle plugin](https://github.com/PaperMC/paperweight) (we use our fork [Leavesweight](https://github.com/LeavesMC/leavesweight)) generates the patch and config file and inserts it into the jar provided by this project, creating a working runnable jar.

 License